90+ Natural Food Dye Alternatives for Sensory Activities

 • To produce more concentrated food dyes, reduce liquid bases by evaporating some of the water

-• Large quantities of natural food colouring can have an impact on flavour, so keep that in mind when choosing which dye to use
+• Large quantities of natural food coloring can have an impact on flavor, so keep that in mind when choosing which dye to use

 • Some plant-based dyes can dull or turn brown when heated (the presence of an acid medium like lemon juice can help prevent this)

-Feel free to experiment with several different food colouring alternatives until you find the best one for the particular recipe you’re making—there is no one-size-fits-all approach to replacing artificial dyes!
+Feel free to experiment with several different food coloring alternatives until you find the best one for the particular recipe you’re making—there is no one-size-fits-all approach to replacing artificial dyes!

 Picture of pink roses.